 I’m not one to do speed sight seeing everywhere I go, but sometimes we have to.
 I knew we didn’t have very many days of holiday to spend but I also knew that we could find the time to do everything we wanted to and see the main sights.
 What I hope this mini guide does highlight to you is that your work doesn’t always have to get in the way of you travelling.
 You can see the world (or at least one small part of it every time you travel somewhere new).

-Would you embark on a mini adventure like this?
-Have you been to Scotland yourself?
+Would you embark on a mini road trip adventure like this?
+Have you explored Scotland by car yourself?
 Is there anywhere I’ve missed that you’d recommend?
 Share your own thoughts, experiences and memories of driving around Scotland in the comments below…

 Like this?
 Pin it!